List of television series canceled before airing an episode: M

 American prime time soap opera following the upstairs-downstairs drama of the powerful and wealthy Holmes family, owners of Connecticut's most exclusive clubs.
 It was to star Natalie Zea and John Stamos.
-The series was given a straight to series 13 episode commitment by ABC and was created by Academy Award nominees Susannah Grant and David O. Russell.
+The series was given a straight-to-series13 episode commitment by ABC and was created by Academy Award nominees Susannah Grant and David O. Russell.
 However, Russell exited the series just a month after it received a straight-to-series order.
-Only a pilot was filmed before ABC shut down production of the series, and naturally, the pilot never aired.
+Only the pilot was filmed before ABC shut down production of the series, and the pilot never aired.